-Quick note before you begin reading! – this blog entry is one of a series.
+A quick note: this blog entry is one chapter in a series.
+It’s part of my Changing Lifestyles book.
 Starting at the beginning of October 2013 I started a journal to detail our ‘sell up and sail away’ plans.
-My husband and I decided to sell all our possessions, house, car and buy the largest yacht we could afford.
-Our plan is to take our 3 1/2 year old daughter with us and sail around the world.
+My husband and I decided to sell all our possessions, house, car, and buy the largest yacht we could afford.
+Our plan is to take our 3 1/2-year-old daughters with us and sail around the world.
 Below is one of my entries.
-If you’d like to start at the beginning or review all my journal type entries, please visit The Journey.
+If you’d like to start at the beginning start with 1.
+That’s it – I’m selling everything and sailing around the world!

 Quick, quick – we need to sell our current boat.
-We need a place to live.
+We need a place to live in.
 We need to…

 Let me start with the place to live…

-Fortunate for us, my husband, Simon, found a great estate agent who lined up apartments to view that fit our specificaiton.
+Fortunately for us, my husband, Simon, found a great estate agent who lined up apartments to view that fit our specifications.
 We need to move quickly so the owner has to agree to sell and move in weeks, not the standard 3 months.

 Our viewings went well and we narrowed the choice down to two flats.
 The one with a view of Portsmouth Harbour and the one that has a huge living room and ceilings.
 Both flats were empty – one was a repossession.
 In the end, and after discussing things with my father-in-law, (the main occupier of the new home), we decided on the flat with a view.
 (The one pictured in this post).